-D-2-c-5 We will identify critical regions for germline analysis and prioritize them

-First, we try to find regions that are significantly burdened by germline mutations in the kidney cancer cases versus healthy people.
-For the later we have both the 1000 Genome Project (2504 people) for the whole genome as controls as well as the Exome Aggregation Consortium (ExAC, non cancer) for the exome.
+C-2-c-5 We will identify critical regions burdened by germline mutations: First, we will try to find regions that are significantly burdened by germline mutations in the kidney cancer cases versus healthy people.
+As a non-cancer control, we will use both the 1000 Genome Project (2504 people) for the whole genome as controls as well as the Exome Aggregation Consortium (ExAC, non cancer) for the exome[[refs]].
 We will look for regions and genes that are burdened significantly in RCC, compared to the control.
-Given the size of the datasets, we will be well powered in our tests.
+Given the size of the datasets, we will be well powered in our tests (comparing numbers discussed later in aims 3 and 4).
 We will also prioritize regions that are less significantly associated with RCC that are known to have racial disparities in healthy people.

-D-2-d Deliverables

-We aim to generate a list of regions in genome that, to our best knowledge, potentially have the highest impacts on the development of RCC.
+C-2-d Deliverables: We aim to generate a list of regions in genome that, to our best knowledge, potentially have the highest impacts on the development of RCC.
 We will also construct a list of genetic modules that are assembled from high impact regions.
+We will make these regions available from our project website and as tables in published papers (see data dissemination plan).
 In Aim 3, we will directly test those elements on our samples.

-D3 Approach Aim 3- Look for ancestry differences in high impact mutations

-D-3-a Rationale
+Aim 3: To compare genomic alterations that differs between African-Americans and Caucasians with kidney cancer

-In this aim, we are going to take the genomic regions and modules that we have developed in the Aim 2 and test for any evidence of racial disparity.
-Our intention is to investigate significant differences in the occurrence of common SNPs or differential burdening in terms of rare germline or somatic mutations between African-American and Caucasians.
-However, our main goal for this aim is to score and prioritize these genomic regions in order to select 550 regions with the highest score to be validated in AIM 4 using a large cohort.
+C-3-a Rationale: In this aim, we are going to take the genomic regions and modules that we have developed in Aim 2 and test for any evidence of racial disparity.
+Our overall intention is to investigate differences in the occurrence of common SNPs or differential burdening in terms of rare germline or somatic mutations between African-American and Caucasians.
+Our specific goal for this aim is to score and prioritize these genomic regions in order to select 550 regions with the highest score to be validated in Aim 4 using a larger cohort.

-D-3-b Compare the germline mutations in coding regions between Caucasian and African-Americans in the prioritized regions using WES Data
+C-3-b Compare the germline mutations in coding regions between Caucasian and African-Americans in the prioritized regions using WES Data

-D-3-b-1 Variant level analysis

-For the coding region analysis, we will utilize the full category of 556 samples with whole exome data analysis from TCGA.
-For the common variants analysis at a single locus, fisher’s exact test can be used to evaluate the race disparity between Caucasian and African-American subjects with RCC.
-In this part, We prioritize common variants according to their associations with RCC disparity in race.
+C-3-b-1 Variant level analysis: For the coding region analysis, we will utilize the full category of 556 samples with whole exome data analysis from TCGA.
+For the common variants analysis at a single locus, Fisher’s exact test can be used to evaluate the racial disparity between Caucasian and African-American subjects with RCC.
+Here, we prioritize common variants according to their associations with RCC disparity in race.
 For a common SNP identified in African Americans and Caucasians with RCC, we record the minor allele frequencies and major allele frequencies in African Americans and Caucasians with RCC, respectively.
 For these counts of the focal SNP, Fisher-exact test is used to determine whether the SNP tends to be associated with the African Americans with RCC.
 The p-values of the tests for all the common variants are used to prioritize them for further study and validation.
-Moreover, the power of the fisher exact test is estimated here.
-For an ordinary SNP, it has allele frequency 7% in the total samples.
-When its frequency in the African American subjects is 12%, the power of the test can reach 0.4 with p-value < 5e-5.
-This indicate that the such SNP can be detected with statistical significance from 1000 SNP candidates, even when Bonferroni correction is used.
-Therefore, It is likely to detect common SNPs and rare SNPs with high effect sizes from SNP candidates.
+Moreover, the power of the Fisher[[cap on Fisher?]] exact test can readily be estimated in this context.
+For instance, for an ordinary SNP with allele frequency 7% in the total samples, when its frequency in the African American subjects is 12%, the power of the test can reach 0.4 with a p-value < 5e-5.
+This indicates that the such a SNP can be detected with statistical significance from 1000 candidates, even when a Bonferroni correction is used.
+Therefore, It is likely possible to detect common SNPs and rare SNPs with high effect sizes from SNP candidates.[[why rare is last sentence??, check this section]]